Chris5332/Tehnologii-Web/README.md

 - Run the database initialization script
 - Manually delete any pet by entering its ID
-- Export all pet records to a CSV file
+- Export all pet records to a CSV/JSON file

 ## 5. Additional Information